 American Express Blue Business Plus Credit Card

-If you have a Membership Rewards Points-eligible American Express card, you can also earn points instead of cash back on their Rakuten purchases, if you link your American Express and Rakuten accounts.
+If you have a Membership Rewards Points-eligible American Express card, you can also earn points instead of cash back on your Rakuten purchases, if you link your American Express and Rakuten accounts.
 The points initially come to your Rakuten account and are then transferred to your Membership Rewards program account according to Rakuten’s payment schedule.

 American Express Points Value: How Much Are Membership Rewards Points Worth?